log4cplus/log4cplus/README.md

 autotools based build system is considered to be primary for Unix--like platforms.

-On Windows, the primary build system is Visual Studio 2010 solution and projects (`msvc14/log4cplus.sln`).
-This solution and associated project files should update just fine to Visual Studio 2012 out of the box.
-See also `scripts/msvc14_to_msvc11.cmd` and `scripts/msvc14_to_msvc12.cmd` helper scripts that create `msvc11/log4cplus.sln` and `msvc12/log4cplus.sln` respectively when invoked on `msvc14/log4cplus.sln` from source root directory.
+On Windows, the primary build system is Visual Studio 2015 solution and projects (`msvc14/log4cplus.sln`).

 MinGW is supported by autotools based build system.
 CMake build system is supported as well and it should be used to compile [log4cplus] with